Jim Sasser

-James Ralph Sasser (born September 30, 1936) is an American politician, diplomat, and attorney.
-A Democrat, Sasser served three terms as a United States senator from Tennessee from 1977 to 1995, and was Chairman of the Senate Budget Committee.
+James Ralph Sasser (September 30, 1936 – September 10, 2024) was an American politician, diplomat, and attorney from Tennessee.
+A member of the Democratic Party, he served three terms as a member of the United States Senate from 1977 to 1995, and was Chairman of the United States Senate Committee on the Budget.
 From 1996 to 1999, during the Clinton Administration, he was the United States Ambassador to China.

+To date, Sasser is the most recent Tennessee United States Senator representing the Democratic Party.

 Early life and career

-James Ralph Sasser was born in Memphis, Tennessee on September 30, 1936.
-He attended public schools in Nashville.
-He attended the University of Tennessee from 1954 to 1955, where he joined the Lambda Chapter of the Kappa Sigma Fraternity.
+James Ralph Sasser was born in Memphis, Tennessee, on September 30, 1936.
+He attended public schools in Nashville, Tennessee, graduating from Hillsboro High School in 1954.
+He attended the University of Tennessee from 1954 to 1955, where he joined the Lambda chapter of Kappa Sigma fraternity.
 He earned his undergraduate degree from Vanderbilt University in 1958, followed by his law degree from the Vanderbilt University Law School in 1961.
 He was admitted to the Tennessee Bar in 1961 and began practicing law in Nashville.

-From 1957 to 1963, he served in the United States Marine Corps Reserves.
+From 1957 to 1963, he served in the United States Marine Corps Reserve.